calypsonet/calypsonet-terminal-api-website/content/community/terminal-3-0/_index.md

 `maxDuration` comes first, as it is the value the operation assigns.

-> **Measured duration**: each bound covers the **relevant command exchange alone**, from the transmission of the command to the reception of its response; the other commands of the secure session or of the SV operation are not counted.
-The specification does not yet define the consequence of an overrun (see §3.1 and §19.2).
+> **Measured duration**: each bound covers the **relevant command exchange alone**, from the transmission of the command to the reception of its response; the other commands of the secure session or of the SV operation are not counted. **Consequence of an overrun**: an open secure session is automatically cancelled and the error is propagated as an `InvalidCardResponse`; outside a session, only the error is propagated (see §3.1).

 > The regular expression on the FCI alone covers the DF name, the startup information (product families, byte masking) and even a prefix of the serial number (tag `C7`), with a priority order chosen by the integrator.
 This form replaces the `dfName` / `startupInfo` criteria of the previous working versions of this document.